-The 'Grant 110-140 Multipass' oil fired boiler is in a boiler room accessed from the utility room.
-The boiler provides domestic hot water and also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the hall.
-There is a foam insulated hot water tank which is fitted with a thermostat and an electrical immersion heater in the attic.
-The attic bedroom has an electric heater only.
+The 'Intergas Compact HRE 30' propane gas fired boiler is in the main roof space, and is vented via a flue projects through the roof.
+The boiler provides domestic hot water, and it also heats radiators in the main rooms.
+The radiators are fitted with thermostatic valves, and there is a 'Hive' programmer with room thermostat that can be remotely operated using a smartphone app.
+The thermal store hot water tank is adjacent to the boiler in the roof space.